What is antifouling? Why should I use antifouling? What happens without antifouling?

 What type of protective gear do I need when working with antifouling?

 As mentioned above, antifouling contains biocides and other substances that may be dangerous to humans.
-This is why we urge you to carefully read the labels of the products and to wear necessary protective gear such as clothing during painting.
+This is why we urge you to carefully read the labels of the products and protect yourself as necessary with clothing or other equipment when using antifouling.

-The right protective gear is especially important.
-Information regarding recommended protective clothing can be found on the labels of the cans.
-When processing paint and antifouling, please always use gloves, safety goggles , and a suitable face mask ( with particle filter for grinding work, with protection against solvent steam when applying antifouling and primer).
-In order to protect exposed skin and your clothing, we recommend wearing an overall.
+Please use protective gloves, safety goggles and a suitable mouth/nose protection with particle filter for sanding work, with protection against solvent vapours when applying antifouling and primer and for any processing of paint and antifouling: In order to protect exposed skin and your clothing, we recommend wearing an overall.

 The right protective gear

-What kind of materials and tools do I need when painting antifouling?
+What items and tools do I need when painting antifouling?

 In order for antifouling application to be an easy and quick process, you need the correct equipment and tools.
 This includes rollers and brushes for applying antifouling, masking tape for taping the areas to be treated, as well as suitable thinners or cleaners for cleaning your brushes and equipment.